All Episodes

 Rush, it is so amazing to talk to you.

-I I'm gonna faint.
+I'm going to faint.

 I won't do that, I promise.

-Because I am a mother with a child of disabilities and down syndrome and uh other disabilities as well.
+I can grant you the power to be able to speak about this subject because I am a mother with a child with disabilities and Down syndrome and other disabilities as well.

-So you now have the authority to speak on it.
+So, you now have the authority to speak on it.

 Thank you.

-Let me exactly right, but let me tell you why it is.
+Let me tell you why it is.

-I don't want that kind of I wouldn't want to do that to a child.
+I wouldn't want to do that to a child.

 And she said, until you have been in the situation where you've had to care for a disabled and diseased child, you have no right to comment on it.

-And I said, This is typical.
+And I said, this is typical.

 We just went through a campaign in this country where that was one of the central themes.

-We went through it in two thousand two or two thousand four with Christopher Reeve.
+We went through it in 2002 or 2004 with Christopher Reeve.

 We would keep going through this.

-The reason they say that Katie is because they know what they're doing is wrong and they feel guilty about it and they don't want to be reminded.
+The reason they say that, Katie, is because they know what they're doing is wrong and they feel guilty about it and they don't want to be reminded.

-That's it's it's just it's uh it's it's a form of censorship in a way, and it's a form of speech suppression, but it's all based on these people who they know what they're doing.
+It's a form of censorship in a way, and it's a form of speech suppression, but it's all based on these people who they know what they're doing and they don't feel right about it.

 So they want to sound as though they're really magnanimous and really smarter than the rest of it.

-They don't want to hear anybody who disagrees, just make them feel worse.
+They don't want to hear anybody who disagrees.

 All right, we go back to Katie and Ann Arbor.

-Well, you're very generous, thank you.
+Well, you're very generous.

 You're welcome.

-What am I gonna have to do?
+What am I going to have to do?

 How is our life going to change?